Near Miss

 Punishing the messenger

 The shortcut should be addressed.
-Coach the behavior.
 But not by punishing the report.
 Separate the behavior from the reporting.
+Coach the behavior.
 Celebrate the report.

 Investigating only the "scary" ones